ayushkumarshah/dotfiles-mac/README.md

 > If you run this command, you don't need to run the commands below.

-- --config:-- It changes different settings of mac for easy usage like use list view in all Finder windows by default,
+- **config:** It changes different settings of mac for easy usage like use list view in all Finder windows by default,
   Trackpad: enable tap to click, etc. You can view the complete configurations in `scripts/config.sh` and edit it as you like or comment unwanted settings.